19 Simple Tips How You Can Improve Your Website User Experience

 7. Use White Space

-Your website visitors will have a much easier time to consume your content if you provide them with visual breaks.
+Your website visitors will have a much easier time consuming your content if you provide them with visual breaks.
 Cramming your site and pages quickly becomes visually overwhelming.
 This causes visitor fatigue and is a leading cause for website abandonment.
 White space is essential to good web design.
 It makes your content more legible and enables visitors to focus on the elements surrounding the text.

 If you want to provide a better user experience be sure to keep white space around your titles and text, and around your images.
 Simply by doing this you can increase user attention by 20%.
 White space can also make your website feel open, fresh, and modern and if your branding is consistent with these then it can help you communicate that feeling to the user.